 It is critically important to note that 1031 Exchange rules, and the internal revenue code in general, can be very complex and may be applied differently to each individual taxpayer’s situation.
 For this reason, it is always a good idea to consult a CPA, investment advisor, and/or qualified tax attorney before making major investment decisions.

-When an individual makes a DST investment, there are two things that must be considered regarding completing their annual tax return.
+When an individual makes a DST investment, there are two things that must be considered regarding completing their annual return for DST tax reporting.

 First, as described above, all of the income, capital gains, and distributions earned from the investment are reported on a 1099, which is filed as part of each investor’s individual tax return.
 The exact tax liability associated with this cash flow may be different, depending on each individual’s tax situation.